crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Nagas are a hybrid species: Human from the waist up with a large snake tail instead of legs.

-  They are reasonably good at most things and advance in experience levels slightly slower than Humans.
+  They are reasonably good at most things and advance in experience levels at the same rate as Humans.
 They are naturally resistant to poisons, can see invisible creatures, and have tough skin, but their tails are relatively slow and cannot move them around as quickly as can other creatures' legs (this only affects their movement rate; all other actions are at normal speed).
 Like